How To Invest In Cryptocurrency: What You Should Know Before Investing

 If crypto has recently piqued your interest as an investment, you’re not alone.
 Even electric vehicle manufacturer Tesla recently invested $1.5 billion in Bitcoin, a step that CEO Elon Musk called “adventurous enough for an S&P 500.”

 While Musk has personally tweeted his interest in both Doge and Bitcoin, he only went so far as to call Bitcoin a “less dumb form of liquidity than cash.”
 In the same tweet, he noted that “Tesla’s action is not directly reflective of my opinion.”

 With all the buzz Bitcoin and other cryptos have been generating lately, you might be surprised to learn that, as of 2019, only 6.2% of Americans own bitcoin, while another 7.2% revealed plans to buy some, according to a study from Crypto Radar.

 If it’s not widely accepted as currency, that puts crypto firmly in the category of investment.
 And, in fact, major banks are looking to classify Bitcoin as a separate asset class.

 But for everyday people and retail investors, all the publicity surrounding Bitcoin can only make cryptocurrency even more confusing to understand.

-This guide offers an introduction to what they are and how to invest in cryptocurrency:
+This guide offers an introduction to cryptocurrency, including how to invest in cryptocurrency.